 - Type of product you sell may influence the psychological purchase process etc.

 While you may be breathing a sigh of relief, let me tell you that the primary reasons why customers abandon carts are different from all of the above.
-You might take a look at the following graph derived from a recent study for a better idea.
+You might take a look at the following graph derived from a recent study for a better idea on the reasons for Shopify cart abandonment.

 So, let’s dig a little deeper and understand the reasons and how we can address these issues.